-We often hear terms like “supplier”, “provider”, “vendor” or “third-party” used indistinctly, as if they are all the same.
+We often hear terms like supplier, provider, vendor or third-party used indistinctly.
 And while they’re all external entities that have a relationship with an organization, we like to focus on third-parties.
 We believe this concept is much more powerful than it seems and here’s why.

 Third-party is the broadest concept.
 It includes vendors, suppliers and providers.
 Basically, any person or entity that provides goods and services to other entities.
 They can offer business to business (B2B), business to customers (B2C) and business to government (B2G) business models.